Ronnehag/reactjs-memory-game/README.md

 - Can reset the game and play again after won.
 - Basic styling done without any CSS library.
 - Cards flip is made using ReactCardFlip.

+The game is a hobby project to practise React as well as algorithms and game logic.